mengj1024/Computer-Organization/README.md

 On-class test on every Thursday, 1 pre-exam and 9 Projects in total.

-If you want to contribute to this repo, please follow the rules below:
-- **You should not just provide source code**.
-- Better if more comment about what you thought when you were dealing with that problem.

 Here's a outline of each project.
 ## Project 0
 - ALU